International RECs (I-RECs)

 To document and report that the energy you consume outside Europe and North America comes from renewable energy sources you can buy International RECs (I-RECs).
 I-REC is a global standard being introduced in a growing number of countries in Asia, Africa, the Middle East and Latin America where no similar scheme exists.
 It is an effective and recognised tool to document your reduced greenhouse gas emissions and improve your sustainability rating.

-Countries in dark blue are approved I-REC countries.
+Countries in medium green – South America, Africa and Asia – are approved I-REC countries.

 How it works